aperkaz/taggr/README.md

 ## High-level architecture

-This is my first electron project, so I iterated multiple times until I settled on a general strucutere I was happy with (at developer experience and performance levels).
+This is my first electron project, so I iterated multiple times until I settled on a general structure I was happy with (at developer experience and performance levels).

-In my case, I found the sweet spot by keeping as close to the web standard as possible, and leveraging the existing web / Node.js tooling that already exists.
-That mweant
+In my case, I found the sweet spot by keeping as close to the web standard as possible, and leveraging the existing web / Node.js tooling.

-**taggr** is composed by two main modules (`frontend`, `backend`), a `shared` module, and a `communication bus`.
+**taggr** is composed by two main modules (`frontend`, `backend`), a `shared` module, and a `message bus`.

 The app is split into two distinct and independent processes, the `frontend` and the `backend` (each mapping to a main module), for the sake of separation of concerns.
 Each process runs in an [independent Electron process](https://blog.logrocket.com/advanced-electron-js-architecture/).